 This website is intended for US Health Care Professionals.
 Do you want to switch to the global site?

-†Results from quantitative surveys in a study of over 3,000 adult patients with a BMI of 30 kg/m2 or more, based on self-reported height and weight.
+*Results from quantitative surveys in a study of over 3,000 adult patients with a mean BMI of ≥37 kg/m² based on self-reported height and weight.
+Forty-four percent of people with obesity who reported a weight loss of at least 10% from their maximum weight during the previous 3 years maintained that weight loss for more than 1 year.1

 Study Design